jenkinsci/helm-charts/charts/jenkins/README.md

 If you want to expose Prometheus metrics you need to install the [Jenkins Prometheus Metrics Plugin](https://github.com/jenkinsci/prometheus-plugin).
 It will expose an endpoint (default `/prometheus`) with metrics where a Prometheus Server can scrape.

-If you have implemented [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator), you can set `master.prometheus.enabled` to `true` to configure a `ServiceMonitor` and `PrometheusRule`.
+If you have implemented [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator), you can set `controller.prometheus.enabled` to `true` to configure a `ServiceMonitor` and `PrometheusRule`.
-If you want to further adjust alerting rules you can do so by configuring `master.prometheus.alertingrules`
+If you want to further adjust alerting rules you can do so by configuring `controller.prometheus.alertingrules`

-If you have implemented Prometheus without using the operator, you can leave `master.prometheus.enabled` set to `false`.
+If you have implemented Prometheus without using the operator, you can leave `controller.prometheus.enabled` set to `false`.

 ### Running Behind a Forward Proxy